StevenRice99/COMP-4770/readme.md

 - Under "Assets", go to "Scenes" and open "Assignment 1".
 The level will generate itself and spawn the cleaner agent when you click play.
 - All scripts for assignment one are located under "Assets > Scripts > A1" and the sub folders within.
 - The prefab for the cleaner agent is located at "Assets > Prefabs > Cleaner Agent".
+- The general flow of the scene is as follow:
+  1. A floor is generated of multiple tiles each with a "Floor" component attached to them where a percentage of floor tiles are twice as likely to get dirty as others being distinguished by their whiter and shinier material.
+  2. At a set interval, tiles are randomly chosen to increase in dirt level which changes their materials.
+  3. If the agent is on a dirty floor tile, it cleans it which takes a set amount of time.
+Otherwise, the agent moves and looks towards the nearest dirty floor tile if there are any.
+If all tiles are clean, the agent calculates and moves towards the weighted midpoint of the level being the optimal place to wait while factoring in the tiles that are more likely to get dirty than others.
+- The general controls for the scene are as follows:
+  - Click the "Details" button to see:
+    - The agent, its performance, position, rotation, and all messages.
+    - Further clicking buttons in this GUI will allow you to view messages for specific sensors and actuators.
+  - Click the "Controls" button to see:
+    - Buttons to increase or decrease the size of the floor.
+    - Buttons to pause, resume, or step through the scene.
+    - Buttons to switch between cameras.

 ## Requirements